The Old Ellesmerian Lodge

 Lodge Profile

 The afternoon begins with a Ceremony or an educational presentation followed by other Lodge business.
-This is followed at about 1900h by a formal meal called the Festive Board at The Comrades Club in Ellesmere and the evening normally ends between 2100h. and 2200h.
-The evening has its formal elements as well as time to catch up with old friends and to get to know new ones.
+This is followed at about 1900h by a formal meal called the Festive Board at the same location and the evening normally ends between 2100h. and 2200h.

 Rehearsals for Ceremonies occur occasionally, usually in the house of a member who is most convenient, geographically speaking.